leanprover-community/mathlib3/docs/tutorial/category_theory/category_theory_intro.md

 by computer scientists.
 The directory we will be concerned with here is the `category_theory` subdirectory.

-The theory was largely developed by Scott Morrison, with the help of (who else to mention? **TODO**)

 ## Overview

 A category is a collection of objects, and a collection of morphisms (also known as arrows) between